ahw/superflash.cards/README.md

 ## :heavy_division_sign: AsciiMath support
 Use AsciiMath notation between two **%%** delimiters and it will render as a properly typeset mathematical expression using MathJax.
-See http://asciimath.org/ for all the things you can do with AsciiMath.
-**Important:** you must sandwich your AsciiMath between two pairs of "%%", signs, **not** two <code>\`</code> signs, which is the default delimiter used in all the examples on http://asciimath.org.
-The reason here is because <code>\`</code>
-is already a reserved character in Markdown.
+(Known bug: MathJax does not load when offline.)
+See http://asciimath.org/ for all the things you can do with AsciiMath. **Important:** you must sandwich your AsciiMath between two pairs of "%%", signs, **not** two <code>\`</code> signs, which is the default delimiter used in all the examples on http://asciimath.org.
+The reason here is because <code>\`</code> is already a reserved character in Markdown.

 **For example, this AsciiMath text...**